Emma F. R. Campbell

 Campbell graduated from the Packer Institute for Girls in Brooklyn, New York in 1959.
 She and a sister opened a school in Morristown, New Jersey in the 1860s.
-Campbell also taught Sunday school for 37 years at the First Presbyterian Church in Morristown.
+She taught Sunday school for 37 years at the First Presbyterian Church in Morristown.

 "Jesus of Nazareth Passeth By" was inspired by an 1864 religious revival in Newark held by the Rev. Edward Payson Hammond, specifically a sermon mentioning Luke 18:37 and the story of Jesus healing the blind Bartimaeus.
 Campbell's hymn was first published using the Greek letter Eta as a pseudonym, which has led to Campbell being misidentified as Eta or Etta Campbell.
 The hymn was anthologized numerous times and was frequently performed by the gospel singer Ira D. Sankey.

 Campbell published several other hymns, a collection of verse, several children's novels, and a short biography of her brother-in-law Ossian Hart.

-Emma F. R. Campbell died on 25 February 1919 in Morristown.
+Campbell died on February 25, 1919 in Morristown, New Jersey, aged 88.